andrewlapointe/C-Sharp-Practice/README.md

 dotnet build
 ```

-Once the build has finished, run the executable created under the bin directory.
+Once the build has finished, run the executable created under the bin directory.z

 ## Overview